Biomedical Research Centres (BRCs) aim to turn scientific discoveries into better healthcare for everyone.

 Our BRC conducts pioneering scientific and clinical research with the ultimate goal of translating advances in biomedical research into benefits for patients.
 These studies, which bring together principal investigators, clinicians and industry, aim to collectively shape the future of healthcare and improve patient outcomes.

 We are driven by a passion for making tangible improvements to the health of the nation.
 We were established in 2007 through NIHR funding as one of the first round of BRCs in England, and received further NIHR funding in 2012 for the period 2012-2017.
-Since 2012 we have conducted a number of world-first studies that have led to significant breakthroughs in some of the most challenging disease areas.
+In 2016, the NIHR awarded Guy’s and St Thomas’ and King’s College London £64.4 million over five years to allow our Biomedical Research Centre to continue its groundbreaking research into innovative new treatments for patients.

 Experimental medicine hub